Marriage is a wonderful blessing. Created by God, marriage is filled with excitement, challenges, and promise.

-Each of these things are essential to a happy marriage.
+Each of these things is essential to a happy marriage.
 Let’s dive a little deeper into each of these and learn how to make the most of our days with our spouse.
 And bring back some of that passion.

 This may seem obvious.
 Caring for your spouse should come naturally to you.
 But I’ll be the first to tell you that, it’s also one that is easy to lack on.

-Our day to day tasks, work, school, kids, friends and family all pull us into different directions which makes it sometimes hard to just care for our spouse.
+Our day to day tasks, work, school, kids, friends, and family all pull us into different directions which makes it sometimes hard to just care for our spouse.

 It’s not enough to only take care of them when they are feeling ill.
 It’s important to ask how their day was.
 It’s important to care enough to let them have time by themselves as well.